-Living close to major road may impair kidney functionMay 13th, 2013 in Health /
+Living close to major road may impair kidney functionMay 13, 2013 in Medicine & Health / Health

 Living close to a major road may impair kidney function—itself a risk factor for heart disease and stroke—and so help contribute to the known impact of air pollution on cardiovascular risk, suggests research published online in the Journal of Epidemiology and Community Health.

 The authors base their findings on more than 1100 adults who had sustained a stroke between 1999 and 2004 and had been admitted to hospital in the greater Boston area of Massachusetts in the US.